Gianni Garko: Spaghetti Western era and Sartana

 Garko became a star in Europe in the 1966 Spaghetti Western film Blood at Sundown.
 In this movie, he played an antagonist named El General Sartana.
 In 1968, he played an unrelated protagonist also named Sartana in If You Meet Sartana Pray for Your Death (Italian: Se incontri Sartana prega per la tua morte).
 The movie was an immediate box office success, and led to four official follow-up Sartana films, with Garko starring in the first three of them: I Am Sartana Your Angel of Death (Sono Sartana, il vostro becchino, 1969), Have a Good Funeral, My Friend...
 Sartana Will Pay (Buon funerale, amigos!... paga Sartana, 1970), and Light the Fuse...
 Sartana Is Coming (Una nuvola di polvere... un grido di morte... arriva Sartana, 1970).
 (George Hilton starred in the fourth, Sartana's Here… Trade Your Pistol for a Coffin (C'è Sartana... vendi la pistola e comprati la bara, 1970.)

-Other notable westerns Garko starred in were $10,000 Blood Money (1967) as an unofficial Django, Vengeance is Mine/$100,000 for a Massacre (1967), The Price of Death (1971), They Call Him Cemetery (1971) alongside William Berger as well as a supporting role in Bad Man's River (1971) with Lee Van Cleef.
+Other notable westerns Garko starred in were $10,000 Blood Money (1967) as an unofficial Django, Vengeance Is Mine (1967), 10,000 Dollars for a Massacre (1967), The Price of Death (1971), They Call Him Cemetery (1971) alongside William Berger as well as a supporting role in Bad Man's River (1971) with Lee Van Cleef.
 During this time he achieved considerable fame in Germany, Italy, and Spain.
 Outside of the western genre, Garko starred in Five for Hell (1969) with frequent co-star Klaus Kinski, a small role in Waterloo (1970) as the brave and energetic French artillery commander Antoine Drouot, and The Heroes (1973), both with Rod Steiger.

 Post-Spaghetti Westerns

 Like many of his contemporaries, his star diminished as the Spaghetti Western genre began to decline.
 He was still able to get roles in several successful gialli and horror movies, sex comedies, and Poliziotteschi movies.
 Among these are Cold Eyes of Fear (1971), The Night of the Devils (1972), Il Boss (1973), The Flower with the Petals of Steel (1973), Sette note in nero (1977 with Jennifer O'Neill), Joy of Flying (1977), Graf Dracula in Oberbayern (1979, a Bavarian sex comedy), Star Odyssey (1979), Encounters in the Deep (1979), Hercules (1983 with Lou Ferrigno), and Monster Shark (1984).

 In 1980, he starred in the play Candida at the Teatro Morlacchi in Perugia.

 After appearing in Space: 1999 (1975) as Tony Cellini in the episode "Dragon's Domain", Garko concentrated more on television, theatre, and TV commercials.
 Although established in Europe, he remained little known in America.
 In an interview, Garko mentioned that he had turned down the lead role in Pretty Baby (1978) with Brooke Shields.

 Garko continued to appear regularly on Italian television well into the new millennium.
 He played Tancredi Lombardi in 52 episodes of the 2016-2017 teen sitcom Maggie & Bianca: Fashion Friends.

 In 2018, he played Father Merrin in the play version of The Exorcist, at the Teatro Nuovo in Milan.
+In 2022 he received the Almeria Western Film Festival Award.